jnozzi/cocoadev.com/markdown/ClassDump.md

 ----

-Also available - class-dump-x which supports the new General/ObjC 2 ABI. http://iphone.freecoder.org/classdump_en.html
+Also available - class-dump-x which supports the new ObjC 2 ABI. http://iphone.freecoder.org/classdump_en.html

 ----

-class-dump has supported the new General/ObjC 2 ABI since version 3.2 (9/2009); latest version also supports iPhone binaries, 64-bit, 10.6 protected binaries, etc.
+class-dump has supported the new ObjC 2 ABI since version 3.2 (9/2009); latest version also supports iPhone binaries, 64-bit, 10.6 protected binaries, etc.